fly-language/fly-language.github.io/README.md

-Go to the this [link](https://fly-language.github.io) to check out the FLY Documentation
+Go to this [link](https://fly-language.github.io) to check out the FLY Documentation